 SA Objective Number Sustainability Objective 1 - Housing SA Objective 1: Meet the overall housing requirement through a mix of dwelling types catering for all needs to promote integrated and thriving communities.
 This SA Objective is informed by 1 target and 7 background indicators.
 SA Target: Reduce discrepancies between housing requirement, especially for affordable and special need housing and stock.
 Further progress has been made towards meeting this objective in Merthyr Tydfil with 1909 new dwellings built in the County Borough since 2006.
 However, this rate of housebuilding is well below the level required to fulfil the strategy of the LDP.
-Further affordable housing has also been delivered over the monitoring period with the completion of 19 affordable dwellings at sites in Abercanaid and Penydarren.
+Further affordable housing has also been delivered over the monitoring period with the completion of 28 affordable dwellings at sites in Aberfan and Merthyr Tydfil town centre.
 There has been an increase in the average house price during the monitoring period and a rise in wages.
 The updated Local Housing Market Assessment (LHMA) was published in March 2015, highlighting the housing need in the County Borough up to 2019.
-An updated LHMA will be produced prior to publication of the Deposit version of the Replacement LDP.
 Nearly all social housing in the County Borough now meets Welsh Housing Quality Standard, and the largest Registered Social Landlord in the County Borough (Merthyr Valley Homes) is able to construct new dwellings after improving the quality of its existing stock to an appropriate standard.
 Further schemes to improve energy efficiency on social housing stock are also being carried out, such as installation of external wall insulation.
 SUMMARY ASSESSMENT: Progress continues to be made towards the delivery of a mix of housing types; however, the SA objective is not being fully achieved due to the lower than anticipated level of housing delivery.
 2 - Cultural Heritage SA Objective 2: Promote and protect Welsh Culture and Heritage including landscape and archaeology.
 This SA Objective is informed by 1 target and 6 background indicators.
 SA Target: Increase proportion of new development that protects or enhances sites of historical and cultural interest.
-All relevant developments granted planning permission during 2016/2017 either protected or enhanced heritage features as part of that permission.
+All relevant developments granted planning permission during 2017/2018 either protected or enhanced heritage features as part of that permission.
+In terms of positive or negative change in the Buildings at Risk Register, since 2012, each local authority area is resurveyed every five years by